 4. Hierarchy as a means of organizing the vertical subordination of system elements.

 5. Interaction of system elements with the external environment.
-The development of the "educational institution" system is limited by the goals and objectives determined by the external environment.
-However, controlled from the outside, it reflects external influences through self-government, and is able to overcome influences.
-In interaction with the external environment shows adaptability.
+The development of the “educational institution” system is limited by the goals and objectives determined by the external environment.
+However, controlled from the outside, it reflects external influences through self-government and is able to overcome influences.
+Shows adaptability in interaction with the external environment.

 N.N.
 Potashnik and M.M.
-Moiseev believe that to describe a control system means to consistently characterize the following factors:
+Moiseev believe that to describe a management system means to consistently characterize the following factors:

-value basis and principles of building a management system;
+value basis and principles for constructing a management system;

 requirements for the management system, objective tasks that reality puts forward;